Battle of the Rhône Crossing: Gauls

-The battle
+Battle

 Hannibal, upon seeing Hanno's signal, immediately ordered his army to launch the boats.
 Hanno, upon seeing Hannibal's army launching their boats, prepared to attack the Gauls.
 Hannibal had planned 1,000 yard river crossing carefully, having spent five days analyzing this dangerous operation from every angle, ensuring that as little as possible was left to chance.
 Large boats, some carrying Numidian cavalry were launched furthest upstream, while similar boats carrying dismounted cavalry crossed below them, with three or four horses in tow, tied to their boats and some horses were put on boats fully saddled and ready for immediate use, so that, once they debouched from the river, they could cover the infantry and the rest of the army while it formed up to attack the barbarians.
 These boats took the brunt of the river's current and buffeted the mobile infantry in canoes than were placed below them.
 Some soldiers may have crossed the river by swimming.
 Hannibal himself was among the first to cross, while the rest of the Carthaginian army assembled on the western bank and cheered their comrades while they waited their turn to cross.

 The Gauls, seeing the boats being launched, massed on the eastern riverbank to oppose the Carthaginians, roaring war cries and brandishing their spears and beating their shields The opposing soldiers shouted and jeered at each other while the Carthaginians were in the midst of crossing, while Hanno began to cross the river behind the Gaul camp and organize his troops on the other bank unobserved by the Gauls.
 Just as the Carthaginian boats approached the riverbank and the Gauls were fully focused on the Carthaginian boats, Hanno launched his corps, majority of his soldiers hit the Gauls in the flank and rear just as Hannibal's group established a foothold on the eastern bank, while a small detachment of Hanno's force set the Gallic camp on fire.
 Some of the Gauls rushed to defend their camp, but the majority were paralyzed before they clashed with Hannibal's troops, then retreated pell-mell away almost immediately after light resistance from the carefully arrayed advancing Carthaginian phalanx, leaving the field to the Carthaginians.